Toozig/bed_merger/README.md

 # BED File Merger - Project Organization

-This directory contains all files related to BED file merging and analysis for the mm10 ATAC-seq project.
+This directory contains all files related to BED file merging and analysis.

 ## Directory Structure